-(e) Total pieces of Non-Road Diesel Equipment used on the Project Site that must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for non-road compression ignition diesel engines; or if not equipped with a Tier 4 compression ignition diesel engine, be retrofit with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter (equal to 7(d)) =_______
+(e) Total number of Non-Road Diesel Equipment items used on the Project Site that must meet or exceed United States Environmental Protection Agency Tier 4 Exhaust Emission Standards for non-road compression ignition diesel engines or, if not equipped with a Tier 4 compression ignition diesel engine, be retrofitted with a Verified Diesel Oxidation Catalyst or Verified Diesel Particulate Filter [equal to 5(a) and (d)]………….……. =_________

-(8) For a Public Improvement Contract where the majority of the Project Site is located within Clackamas, Multnomah, or Washington County, the Public Improvement Contract is subject to the following requirements:
+(6) On-Road Concrete Mixer Trucks and On-Road Dump Trucks – General Engine Requirements.
+For a State Contracting Agency Public Improvement Contract where the majority of the Project Site is located within Clackamas County, Multnomah County, or Washington County, the Public Improvement Contract is subject to the following requirements:

-(a) For a Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2022 but before January 1, 2025, when the Public Improvement Contract will have an awarded Contract Amount of $20 million or more, and for the Interstate 5 Rose Quarter Project, the Interstate 205 Abernethy Bridge Project, the Interstate 205 Freeway Widening Project, the State Highway 217 Northbound Project, and the State Highway 217 Southbound Project; 50 percent of the total on-road concrete mixer trucks and on-road dump trucks powered by compression ignition diesel engines, used on the Project Site during the performance of the Public Improvement Contract must be powered by a model year 2010 or newer engine;
+(a) For a State Contracting Agency Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2022 but before January 1, 2025, when the Public Improvement Contract will have an awarded Contract Amount of $20 million or more, and for the Specified Projects, 50 percent of the total on-road concrete mixer trucks and on-road dump trucks with compression ignition diesel engines used on the Project Site during the performance of the Public Improvement Contract must be powered by a model year 2010 or newer engine;

-(b) For a Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2025 but before January 1, 2029, when the Public Improvement Contract will have an awarded Contract Amount of $15 million or more, 75 percent of the total on-road concrete mixer trucks and on-road dump trucks, powered by compression ignition diesel engines, used on the Project Site during the performance of the Public Improvement Contract must be powered by a model year 2010 or newer engine;
+(b) For a State Contracting Agency Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2025 but before January 1, 2029, when the Public Improvement Contract will have an awarded Contract Amount of $15 million or more, 75 percent of the total on-road concrete mixer trucks and on-road dump trucks with compression ignition diesel engines used on the Project Site during the performance of the Public Improvement Contract must be powered by a model year 2010 or newer engine;

-(c) For a Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2029, when the Public Improvement Contract will have an awarded Contract Amount of $10 million or more, 100 percent of the total concrete mixer trucks and dump trucks, powered by compression ignition diesel engines, used on the Project Site during the performance of the contract must be powered by a model year 2010 or newer engine.
+(c) For a State Contracting Agency Public Improvement Contract with a Solicitation Document advertisement date on or after January 1, 2029, when the Public Improvement Contract will have an awarded Contract Amount of $10 million or more, 100 percent of the total on-road concrete mixer trucks and dump trucks with compression ignition diesel engines used on the Project Site during the performance of the Public Improvement Contract must be powered by a model year 2010 or newer engine.

-(9) The requirements of section (8) of this rule apply to on-road concrete mixer trucks and on-road dump trucks, powered by compression ignition diesel engines that are owned or operated by Contractors, subcontractors, and those operated under trucking services agreements.
+(7) On-Road Concrete Mixer Trucks and On-Road Dump Trucks – Scope of Engine Requirements.
+The requirements of section (6) of this rule apply to on-road concrete mixer trucks and on-road dump trucks with compression ignition diesel engines that are owned or operated by Contractors, subcontractors, and those operated under trucking services agreements.

-(10) The requirements of section (8) of this rule do not apply to the following:
+(8) On-Road Concrete Mixer Trucks and On-Road Dump Trucks – Exemptions.
+The requirements of section (6) of this rule do not apply to the following:

+(a) Concrete mixer trucks or dump trucks that are required for an Emergency, as determined by the State Contracting Agency responsible for administering the Public Improvement Contract;

-(a) Concrete mixer trucks or dump trucks powered by compression ignition diesel engines that are owned and operated by a Certified Firm under a Public Improvement Contract with a Solicitation Document advertisement date before January 1, 2029; and
+(b) Concrete mixer trucks or dump trucks with compression ignition diesel engines that are owned and operated by a Certified Firm under a State Contracting Agency Public Improvement Contract with a Solicitation Document advertisement date before January 1, 2029; or

-(b) Concrete mixer trucks or dump trucks powered by compression ignition diesel engines that are owned and operated by suppliers or vendors delivering materials to a Project Site, that are not operated under a trucking services agreement or subcontract.
+(c) Concrete mixer trucks or dump trucks with compression ignition diesel engines that are owned and operated by suppliers or vendors delivering materials to a Project Site, that are not operated by Contractors or subcontractors or operated under a trucking services agreement.